-In the meantime, the tong has begun to shadow Sammi Yung, the young Chinatown tennis phenom, because a visit to the clinic for a strained elbow revealed that Yung not only has the required strain of DNA, but that the strain has somehow been activated, making him in effect a "super" waiting to happen.
-Yow wants to either observe Yung's transformation when it occurs, or capture him as a test subject and somehow cause it to happen.
+In the meantime, the tong has begun to shadow Sammi Yung, the young Chinatown tennis phenom, because a visit to the clinic for a strained elbow revealed that Yung not only has the required strain of DNA, but that the strain has somehow been activated, making him in effect a latent paranormal-a "super" waiting to happen.
+Yow wants to observe Yung's transformation when it occurs, or capture him as a test subject and somehow "cause" it to happen.

-This set-up is envisioned as the take-off point for a multi-adventure campaign pitting a group of playercharacter supers against the minions of the Wing Chao tong.
+This set-up is envisioned as the take-off point for a multiadventure campaign pitting a group of player-character supers against the minions of the Wing Chao tong.
 It is especially well suited to a superhero group that might just be getting started in the City of Heroes.
 The early products of Dr. Yow's efforts are likely to be limited in their abilities, supers whose powers may not yet be well defined or totally under control, or which may require some kind of recharge mechanism after each use.
 As time passes and the heroes gain experience, the doctor's techniques can improve along with them.
 The heroes can encounter new and more powerful foes, and perhaps ultimately trace the villains back to their creators (Yow and Yuan).
 Indeed, if the heroes reach the point where they declare war upon the Wing Chao itself, the campaign may expand to include the sorceries of Ting Xian Roh, the mysterious watcher Hsi Feng, and even members of the rival tongs.

-Conversely, a campaign can be started in which Amber, Sammi Yung and the two other potential supers are PC heroes, caught in the tong web from the moment they gain their powers.

-influence over the decision-making process, consulting with Luu and Ping on a daily basis.
+Conversely, a campaign can be started in which Amber, Sammi Yung and the two other potential supers are PC heroes, caught in the tong web from the moment they gain their powers. and collect the tong's share of the profits.
+He makes the decisions on most clan proposals involving street crime during these skull sessions.
+Other, more complex, initiatives are directed to Yiyan Ping for evaluation, or if major enough are brought before the entire council of elders for consideration.
+Although the rank and file never encounter him directly, the dragon head also exerts a powerful influence over the decision-making process, consulting with Luu and Ping on a daily basis.